ar-io/ar-io-sdk/README.md

 ## IOToken & mIOToken

-The ArIO process stores all values as mIO (milli-IO) to avoid floating-point arithmetic issues.
+The IO process stores all values as mIO (milli-IO) to avoid floating-point arithmetic issues.
 The SDK provides an `IOToken` and `mIOToken` classes to handle the conversion between IO and mIO, along with rounding logic for precision.

 **All process interactions expect values in mIO.
 If numbers are provided as inputs, they are assumed to be in raw mIO values.**